irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

     * processName is compton OR photoelectric

-    * PDGEncoding is gamma (22)

-    * energy deposited is > threshold
+    * energy deposited in crystal so far is > threshold

-    * crystalID is new amongst the hits in the same event which satisfied the conditions before
+    * crystal is not already counted as new crystal

 ANALYSE A FINISHED EVENT

-* When an event is finished, pushback its eventID in the ``ICcomptonEvents_vector`` if
+* When an event is finished, pushback its eventID in the ``ICcomptonEvents_vector`` if the event has

-    * When PDGEncoding == 22 and energy deposited is > threshold, the event has

-        * Exactly 2 different crystals in at one rsector, and 1 or 2 in the other rsector
+    * Exactly 2 different crystals in one rsector, and 1 or 2 in the other rsector

-        * processNames are Compton AND photoelectric
+    * processNames are Compton AND photoelectric in the rsector where the inter-crystal interaction happened

 ****Loop on inter-crystals compton events:****